-onEvent handler¶
+onEvent handler

-Responsible for handling events received from Alan.
+Responsible for handling events received from Alan AI.

-While Alan interacts with the user and interpretes the user’s input, it emits a series of events.
-For each event, Alan generates JSON output with the event description.
+While Alan AI interacts with the user and interpretes the user’s input, it emits a series of events.
+For each event, Alan AI generates JSON output with the event description.
 You can intercept the event information and use it in your app logic if needed.

-You can use the following Alan events:
+You can use the following Alan AI events:

-recognized event¶
+recognized event

 The event is emitted during and upon the user’s input recognition.
-The event description contains interim results for the interpreted user’s phrase and the recognition state in the final
+The event description contains interim results for the interpreted user’s phrase and the recognition state in the final field:

-.If the user’s input has been recognized, the
+• If the user’s input has been recognized, the final field value is true.

-parsed event¶
+parsed event

 The event is emitted after the user’s input has been parsed and interpreted.
 The event description contains the final result for the interpreted user’s phrase.

-text event¶
+text event

-key: "a552799e77cd7970091cb1f9fc484b652e956eca572e1d8b807a3e2338fdd0dc/stage",
+key: 'YOUR_KEY_FROM_ALAN_STUDIO_HERE',

 onEvent: function (e) {